Transport Planning and Management MSc

 Public Passenger Transport

-This module will give you an understanding of issues involved in planning and operation of public passenger transport systems, primarily in the urban context, but also with reference to rural and long-distance markets.
-This is interpreted mainly in respect of bus/coach and rail, but reference is also made to the roles of demand-responsive systems and taxis.
-You will analyse a primarily UK/European context, with reference to the experience of other countries where appropriate.
+This module will give you an understanding of contemporary issues concerning planning and operation of public passenger transport systems, primarily in the urban context and with reference to rural and long-distance markets.
+This is interpreted mainly in respect of rail and bus/coach, but also demand-responsive systems, taxis, cycle hire schemes and integration among different public transport modes.
+You will analyse and critically compare different experiences from the UK, Europe and the rest of the world.

 Traffic and Streets